htcondor/htcondor/docs/apis/user-job-log-reader-api.rst

 :index:`Event Log Reader API` :index:`ReadUserLog`
 :index:`Job Log Reader API`

-HTCondor has the ability to log an HTCondor job’s significant events during its lifetime.
-This is enabled in the job’s submit description file with the **Log**\ :index:`Log<single: Log; submit commands>` command.
+HTCondor has the ability to log an HTCondor job's significant events during its lifetime.
+This is enabled in the job's submit description file with the **Log**\ :index:`Log<single: Log; submit commands>` command.

 This section describes the API defined by the C++ ``ReadUserLog`` class,